tylerjones4508/docker_util/README.md

 ## About

-This is designed to be used with **Salt Stack** modules.
+This is designed to be used with [SaltStack](https://github.com/saltstack/salt) modules.
 Salt State modules will follow at a later date.

 ## REQUIREMENTS: